 1. Publications of papers in well acknowledge conferences and journals registered in NSD (2010).

-Research in IT Management
+Research in IT Management and IT Governance

 IT Service Management

 Badawy, M.K.
-(1998), Technology Management Education: Alternative Models.
-California Management Review, 40 (4), pp. 94–115.
+(1998) Technology Management Education: Alternative Models.
+California Management Review, 40 (4), pp. 94–115

 Brown, C. V., DeHayes, D. W., Hoffer, J.A., Wainright, M.E. and Perkins, W.C.
-(2012) Managing Information Technology, 7th edition, pp. 5, Pearson Education.
+(2012) Managing Information Technology, 7th edition, pp. 5, Pearson Education

-Lucas, H.C.
-Jr. (2005) Information Technology: Strategic Decision Making for Managers, pp. xii, 2, John Wiley & Sons.
+Lucas, Henry C. Jr. (2005) Information Technology: Strategic Decision Making for Managers, pp. xii, 2, John Wiley & Sons

 Luftman, J.N., Bullen, C.V., Liao, D., Nash, E., and Neumann, C. (2004) Managing the Information Technology Resource: Leadership in the Information Age, pp.2, Prentice Hall

-McNurlin, B.C., and Sprague, R.H.
-Jr. (2006) Information Systems Management in Practice, 7th ed., pp. 3, Pearson Education.
+McNurlin, Barbara C. and Sprague, Ralph H. Jr. (2006) Information Systems Management in Practice, 7th ed., pp. 3, Pearson Education

 NSD (2010) Norwegian register of scientific journals, series and publishers, Retrieved on September 9, 2010 from http://dbh.nsd.uib.no/kanaler/